|

 fish.
 Stalked Tunicates bob and

 weave in the surge, while their squat red Sea Peach cousins just sit.
+During the summer, when you can finally

 make yourself turn away from the wall, there is usually a school of Pollock